Looking for some alliteration examples to expand your writing repertoire?

-Alliteration is a stylistic literary device that refers to the repetition of closely connected series of words that have the same beginning consonant sounds.
+Alliteration is a stylistic literary device that refers to the repetition of a closely connected series of words that have the same beginning consonant sound.

 For example, here’s an all-too-true story that repeats the beginning “b” sound:

 “Barbara baked banana bread, but it burned.”

 Alliteration has been used for centuries to breathe life into the written (and spoken) word through the effect of the sounds of words.

-For example, in the movie “V for Vendetta”, V’s self-introduction takes alliteration to extreme.
+For example, in the movie “V for Vendetta”, V’s self-introduction takes alliteration to the extreme.
 The effect of the string of “v” words certainly draws attention to his character through emphasis and tone: